 PRACTICE DIRECTION 44 - GENERAL RULES ABOUT COSTS

-In respect of any document which is required by Practice Directions 44 to 47 to be signed by a party or that party's legal representative, the provisions of Practice Direction 22 relating to who may sign apply as if the document in question was a statement of truth.
+In respect of any document which is required by Practice Directions 44 to 47 to be signed by a party or that party's legal representative, the provisions of Part 22 and Practice Direction 22 relating to who may sign apply as if the document in question was a statement of truth.
 Statements of truth are not required in assessment proceedings unless a rule or Practice Direction so requires or the court so orders.